its-kronos/Databoard/README.md

 TBD

+# USAGE

+- Please follow the instructions here: https://github.com/stm32duino/Arduino_Core_STM32
+- I created a PR to add my board variant, so you can follow all the official steps. **However, you must [install from git](https://github.com/stm32duino/Arduino_Core_STM32/wiki/Using-git-repository) rather than the normal structions if you are using an STM32 verion below 2.12**

+- To upload code, you can use things like a USB-UART converter, ST-Link, or the included debug pins on the board.
+- **Only the debug pins on the board have been tested to work for uploading, it is the only method that I can use reliably as of now**

 # Why did I design it?

 - I had already made another devboard before, but I wanted to challenge myself more, and I did this by trying to make a design as slim as possible and as cheap as possible, which was wildy different from my previous project.